CSSLab/maia-chess/README.md

 1. Setup your environment
    1. (optional) Install the `conda` environment, [`maia_env.yml`](maia_env.yml)
-   2. Make sure all the required packages are installed
+   2. Make sure all the required packages are installed from `requirements.txt`
 2. Convert the PGN into the training format
    1. Add the [`pgn-extract`](https://www.cs.kent.ac.uk/people/staff/djb/pgn-extract/) tool to your path
    2. Add the [`trainingdata-tool`](https://github.com/DanielUranga/trainingdata-tool) to your path